magnusdahlgren/magnetizer/tests/content/010-article-with-an-image.md

-# This is a blogpost with an image
+# This is a article with an image

 ![alt text]("resources/image.jpg")